-The Kiwanis Holiday Lights event is FREE to attend.
+The Mankato Kiwanis Holiday Lights event is FREE to attend.

 Pro Tip #1 For smaller crowds, pick a weeknight and arrive upon opening

-Our schedule allowed us to attend on a Tuesday night- we arrived shortly after it opened at 5 pm and there were hardly any crowds so we could walk at our own pace.
+The Mankato Kiwanis Holiday Lights are very popular, and people from all over the state visit.
+Our schedule allowed us to attend on a Tuesday night- we arrived shortly after it opened at 5 p.m., and there were hardly any crowds, so we could walk at our own pace.

 Pro Tip #2 Dress appropriately if you’re able to walk the event

-Pro Tip #3 Drive through several times so you don’t miss anything!
+Pro Tip #3: Drive through several times to avoid missing anything!

-With over 1.7 million lights, there’s obviously a lot to look at.
-If time allows, drive through several times so you’re able to take it all in.
+With over 1.7 million lights, there’s a lot to look at.
+If time allows, drive through several times to take it all in.
 Drivers are instructed to turn their headlights off so it doesn’t detract from the displays.
-With radios tuned to a particular channel posted throughout the drive, you’ll have a wonderful experience driving through.
+With radios tuned to 90.1, the holiday music provides a beautiful driving experience to see the Mankato Kiwanis Holiday Lights.

-- In 2018 they installed an ice skating rink with a warming house.
+- There is an ice skating rink with a warming house.
 Bring your skates and skate through some of the light displays!